Documents required for an N-reg aircraft

 Obtaining your FCC Restricted Radio Operators Permit for operating a radio in an N-Reg aircraft flown outside the USA

-(Step by step guide kindly supplied by another pilot)
+(Step by step guide kindly supplied by another pilot, in 2009, and additional discussion is here)

 Step 1 – Go to www.fcc.gov website and on the left hand side, in the yellow box area, click on the Forms link